fmatheus/meteor-gitlab/README.md

 When using one of the accounts packages for meteor (accounts-ui) the package installs itself as one of the login handlers.
 The login panel offers to login using gitlab.
-In your gitlab instance the meteor app has to be registered.
+In your gitlab instance the meteor app has to be registered ([see here](https://docs.gitlab.com/ee/integration/oauth_provider.html)).
 This creates an application id and a secret.
 You are also required to select a scope of access for the client app.
-Recommendable is something like *read* if you only want to read some basic data like username, name and maybe groups of a user.
+Recommendable is something like *read_user* if you only want to read some basic data like username, name and maybe groups of a user.
 On the very first attempt to login with gitlab in your app a configuration form opens which accepts